roshnirodrigues/E-Commerce-Funnel-Analysis/README.md

 ## 💡 Key Insights

-- **Largest drop-off occurs between Product View and Add to Cart**
+- **Largest drop-off occurs between Product View and Add to Cart**, indicating potential issues related to pricing, product information, or add-to-cart functionality.

 - **Second largest drop-off occurs at Checkout**

 - **Drop-offs are similar across devices and traffic sources**

 - Conversion issues appear funnel-wide rather than segment-specific

-- Pricing perception and UX friction likely contribute to drop-offs
+- This indicates that conversion issues are likely driven by core user experience or pricing factors rather than marketing channels or device mix.

 ---